 Instagram still very much resonates with Gen Z, and with (generally) higher engagement rates than all other platforms, it’s no wonder that Instagram is the top advertising spend for 29% of marketers.

 Additionally, Instagram beats Twitter as the most popular social media platform for following brands.

 However, to effectively advertise on Instagram, you shouldn’t just copy over existing ad campaigns from other platforms.
 Your messaging on Instagram should be quite different from your LinkedIn ad messaging.
 The best campaigns are built for the platform and the purpose, and that’s no different for Instagram Feeds and Stories.

-What does a good Instagram ad look like?
+What does a good Instagram ad for higher ed look like?

 The University of Rhode Island’s 2016 recruitment campaign is a great example, and they provide an in-depth outline of their ad strategy here.

 By focusing content and ad sets (more on that later) around individual programs, URI is able to tailor their message — and their targeting — for the right students on a very granular level.

 What’s great about advertising on Instagram however, is that honestly, not everything needs to be a robust campaign.
 A great candid photo from graduation with a bit of branding would serve as a great basis for a promoted post; something you can throw back into your advertising mix at a moment’s notice, entirely from within the Instagram app.

 If you really want to see how powerful Instagram advertising can be for higher ed, look no further than the source.